simonmichael/hledger/doc/REGRESSIONS.md

 ## Regression finder bounty

-We offer a $50 bounty for newly reported regression bugs (arising any time in the past, still affecting latest master).
+We offer a $50 bounty for newly reported regression bugs (arising any time in the past, still affecting latest main).
 ([original announcement](https://github.com/simonmichael/hledger/issues/1570))

 ## Regression fixer bounty

-We offer a separate $50 bounty for regression bug fixes landed in master.
+We offer a separate $50 bounty for regression bug fixes landed in main.
 (If you caused the regression, there's no bounty, though we do appreciate you reporting or fixing it.)

 ## Is there a time limit ?